taylorteixeira/taylorteixeira/README.md

   <img src="https://komarev.com/ghpvc/?username=taylorteixeira&color=2c569c&base=1200" alt="Profile views" />
 </p>

-### - Welcome to my profile! 😁
+### - Welcome to my profile!

-> I'm a technology enthusiast passionate about **automation, machine learning (GenAI), and intelligent workflow development**.
+ㅤ I'm a technology enthusiast passionate about **automation, machine learning (GenAI), and intelligent workflow development**.
 I have practical experience in API integration, process automation, and full-stack development.
 My goal is to create efficient and innovative solutions that optimize processes and drive results

 ### - **Technologies I use**